 There are also a number of long-term effects that smoking crack has been known to cause.
 Due to its strong effect on blood pressure and heart rate, individuals who smoke crack are at increased risk of damage to the blood vessels throughout the body, but particularly those in the brain and ears, which can lead to strokes, heart attacks, and even death.
 Smoking crack cocaine has also caused damage to the liver, kidneys, and lungs while putting individuals at risk for conditions like sexual dysfunction or damage to reproductive organs, malnutrition, respiratory failure, severe tooth decay, depression and other mood disturbances, disorientation, severe chest pains, hallucinations and psychosis, and much more.

-Since there are no physical withdrawal symptoms that occur during treatment for crack addiction, many individuals have attempted to kick the addiction on their own without the help of a rehabilitation program; however, as crack cocaine is an intense drug with intense effects, the most success will be had by participating in a more intensive recovery program.
-An inpatient or residential treatment program that removes the individual from circumstances that allowed the addiction to develop and flourish is an important part of the process of recovery, allowing an individual to concentrate on their rehabilitation without temptation to relapse.
+Since there are no physical withdrawal symptoms that occur during crack addiction recovery, many individuals have attempted to kick the addiction on their own without the help of a crack rehab program.
+However, as crack cocaine is an intense drug with intense effects, the most success will be had by participating in a more intensive recovery program.
+An inpatient or residential treatment program that removes the individual from circumstances that allowed the addiction to develop and flourish is an important part of the process of recovery, allowing an individual to concentrate on their rehabilitation without the temptation to relapse.
 During this time, individuals will receive an addiction education with which they can identify their addiction triggers so those triggers can be avoided once they return home after completion of the inpatient program.

-If you or a loved one is addicted to crack cocaine or some other substance, contact us at Ocean Breeze Recovery today.
-Overcoming crack addictions is not easy, but we can provide the tools needed to get clean and remain sober through treatment, aftercare, and beyond.
+If you or a loved one is in need of crack addiction recovery or treatment for some other substance, contact us at Ocean Breeze Recovery today by calling (844) 657-9704.
+Overcoming a crack addiction is not easy, but we can provide the tools needed to get clean and remain sober through treatment, aftercare, and beyond.